kylegrenell/Week_3_SQL_homework/homework.md

   9. Select the names and prices of all shows, ordered by price in ascending order.

+  SELECT name, price FROM shows ORDER BY shows.price ASC;

   10. Select the average price of all shows.

+  SELECT AVG (price) FROM shows;

   11. Select the price of the least expensive show.

+  SELECT MIN (price) FROM shows;

   12. Select the sum of the price of all shows.

+  SELECT SUM (price) FROM shows;

   13. Select the sum of the price of all shows whose prices is less than £20.

+  SELECT SUM (price) FROM shows WHERE price < 20;

   14. Select the name and price of the most expensive show.

+  SELECT name, price FROM shows WHERE price = ( SELECT MAX (price) FROM shows );

   15. Select the name and price of the second from cheapest show.

+  SELECT MAX (price) FROM shows WHERE price < ( SELECT MAX (price) FROM shows );
+                  -- don't fully see how this selects second highest value?

   16. Select the names of all users whose names start with the letter "N".

+  -- SELECT name FROM users WHERE name = 'N%';    --wildcard N% for starting with

   17. Select the names of users whose names contain "er".

+  SELECT name FROM users WHERE name = '%er%';     --wildcard %er% for containing

 ## Section 3